expo/expo/docs/versions/v17.0.0/sdk/audio.md

 -   `recordingInstance.setCallback(callback)`

     Sets a function to be called regularly with the `status` of the `Recording`.
-See `getStatusAsync` for details on `status`.
+See `getStatusAsync()` for details on `status`.

-    The callback will be called when another call to the API for this recording completes (such as `prepareToRecordAsync`, `startAsync`, `getStatusAsync`, or `stopAndUnloadAsync`), and will also be called at regular intervals while the recording can record.
-Call `setCallbackPollingMillis` to modify the interval with which the callback is called while the recording can record.
+    The callback will be called when another call to the API for this recording completes (such as `prepareToRecordAsync()`, `startAsync()`, `getStatusAsync()`, or `stopAndUnloadAsync()`), and will also be called at regular intervals while the recording can record.
+Call `setProgressUpdateInterval()` to modify the interval with which the callback is called while the recording can record.

     #### Parameters

     -   **callback (_function_)** -- A function taking a single parameter `status` (a dictionary, described in `getStatusAsync`).

--   `recordingInstance.setCallbackPollingMillis(millis)`
+-   `recordingInstance.setProgressUpdateInterval(millis)`

     Sets the interval with which the status change callback is called while the recording can record.
 See `setCallback` for details on the status change callback.
-This value defaults to 100 milliseconds.
+This value defaults to 500 milliseconds.

     #### Parameters